djs-plugins/discord.js-plugins/docs/general/welcome.md

 It's flexible, object oriented and makes it easy to create a modular bot.

-## Features
-List of features coming soon.
-This is still early in development and features are added as I need them for my own bot

 ## Installation
 **ONLY TESTED ON Node.js 10.5.0**
 `npm install git+https://github.com/NbOpposite/discord.js-plugins.git`